RenggaPratama37/aafkeygen/README.md

 Notes for users / migration

-- Files produced with v1.4.4 use the AAF4 header format (version 2) that includes PBKDF2 salt and iterations plus AEAD metadata.
-Older versions (AAFv1) are still readable by the tool.
+- This release (v1.5.4) drops support for the legacy AAFv1 format and the `--legacy` option.
+The tool now only reads and writes the AAF4 header (version 2) which requires PBKDF2 and AEAD metadata.
-- If you rely on the old (CBC) behavior, use the `--legacy` flag when encrypting to force the legacy KDF/behavior.
+- If you still have legacy AAFv1 files, decrypt them with v1.5.2 (or an older release that still supports legacy) and re-encrypt with this version to migrate your data.

 Temporary decrypt security notes